datacabinet/datacabinet.github.io/README.md

 # **Introduction**

-DataCabinet is a cloud-based IDE for Machine Learning.

-DataCabinet allows you to start building your Machine Learning projects in just a few clicks and without worrying about machine provisioning or tool installation.
-We offer:
+DataCabinet is a online platform to maintain your Jupyter notebooks and conda environments.

+DataCabinet offers:
-- Jupyter notebooks with support for python or R on your web browser
+- Jupyter notebooks with support for python or R on your web browser.
+Other kernels can be manually installed.
-- Isolated Conda environments with their own package dependencies
+- Isolated Conda environments with their own package dependencies as DataCabinet projects
-- Load balanced and auto-scaled backend running on AWS
+- A dedicated disk and a shared disk to easily share projects and environments.
+It is powered by a distributed system running on AWS.

 # **Get started**

+## **Get Access Code**
+DataCabinet product is in beta.
+Users can register but you will need an access code to launch the notebooks.
+Please use the Sign Up link on the landing page and we will send you an access code: [landing page](http://datacabinet.info)

 ## **Register**